top of page

 Fish Creek is the largest sediment contributor to Chequamegon Bay.
 The Burke Center’s Associate Director Matt Hudson leads a long-term effort funded by the federal Great Lakes Restoration Initiative (GLRI) to dramatically reduce sediment to Fish Creek and restore this important waterway for current and future generations.

-First initiated in 2018, this multi-partner Burke Center project is now in its third phase.
-By the fall of 2025, the cumulative phases will have reduced approximately two thirds of the long-term sediment-reduction goal of 16,000 tons per year.
+First initiated in 2014, this multi-partner Burke Center project has recently finished its third phase.
+So far, the cumulative phases have reduced approximately two thirds of the long-term sediment-reduction goal of 16,000 tons per year.

 Video produced in August 2023 by the Mary Griggs Burke Center for Freshwater Innovation at